edicoehf/Tjonustukerfi/Bakendi/README.md

         dotnet ef database update (update the database witht the new table, might need to refresh postgres) <br />

 Update table: <br />
-    Change the models and then do the same as when adding a new table
+    Change the models and then do the same as when adding a new table <br />

 ## <p align="center">Dependencies</p>
 Dotnet SDK version 3.1.200 <br />